Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 This is very simple example of of data retrieval from DB in Java.
 A more complex test could be to validate that inactive users are not able to login to application.
-Continuing with previous code block it could be written as following -
+Continuing with previous code block it could be written as follows:

 .. code-block:: java